-The goal of the IB Art History School Based Syllabus is to initiate the development of the students' connoisseurship in the visual arts.
-The Art History SBS option should be particularly attractive to students who are interested in art but whose strengths do not lie in practical studio work.
+The goal of the IB Art History course is to initiate the development of the students' connoisseurship in the visual arts.
+The Art History option should be particularly attractive to students who are interested in art but whose strengths do not lie in practical studio work.